Buying guide · 2026

 Which one should I get?

-If you want the earliest alert, full-kitchen-range hand-wave, and visual confirmation: Stovyn Pro ($199).
+If you want the earliest alert plus visual confirmation (and want camera-assisted features as they ship): Stovyn Pro ($199).

 If you specifically don't want a camera in the kitchen: Stovyn Standard ($99).